19hours/sg-statutes/Acts/Employment Claims Act 2016.md

 (c) for any re‑employment dispute under section 8B(7) of the Retirement and Re‑employment Act — within the time determined under section 8B(7A) of that Act;

+(ca) for any wrongful dismissal dispute in relation to which an employee may lodge a claim mentioned in section 14(2) of the Employment Act — not later than one month after the date of the dismissal of the employee;

+[Act 55 of 2018 wef 01/04/2019]

+(cb) for any wrongful dismissal dispute in relation to which a female employee may lodge a claim mentioned in section 84(2) of the Employment Act — within 2 months after the date of the employee’s confinement;

+[Act 55 of 2018 wef 01/04/2019]

-(d) for any specified employment dispute where an employment relationship has ended (whether due to the retirement of the employee, or the expiry or termination of the contract of service, or otherwise) but not mentioned in paragraph (a), (b) or (c) — not later than 6 months after the last day of employment of the employee;
+(d) for any specified employment dispute (not being a dispute mentioned in paragraph (a), (b), (c), (ca) or (cb)) where an employment relationship has ended (whether due to the retirement of the employee, or the expiry or termination of the contract of service, or otherwise) — not later than 6 months after the last day of employment of the employee;

+[Act 55 of 2018 wef 01/04/2019]

 (e) for any other specified employment dispute — not later than one year after the date on which the material facts giving rise to the earliest specified employment dispute listed in the mediation request occurred.